hally9k/redux-graphql-subscriptions/README.md

 A Redux middleware for handling GraphQL subscriptions.

-This repo leverages [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) which is the awesome work of the Apollo guys [over here](https://github.com/apollographql) and is intended to be coupled with a backend server that also uses subscriptions-transport-ws.
+This repo leverages [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) which is the awesome work of the Apollo guys [over here](https://github.com/apollographql) and is intended to be coupled with a backend server that also uses subscriptions-transport-ws or conforms to the [same protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).

 This is totally work in progress so all comment, critique and help welcomed!

 ## Getting Started

-- Import the package `npm install --save redux-graphql-subscriptions`
+- Import the package `yarn add redux-graphql-subscriptions`
 - Instantiate the middleware, passing in the url of your websocket server.
 - Pass the middleware instance into your redux store.

 ```
 import { createStore, combineReducers, applyMiddleware } from 'redux'
-import reducers from 'ducks'
+import reducers from 'reducers'
 import createGraphQLSubscriptionsMiddleware from 'redux-graphql-subscriptions'

 const graphQLSubscriptionsMiddleware = createGraphQLSubscriptionsMiddleware('ws://localhost:8001/subscriptions')